ComputingTeachers/subjectKnowledge/_writeup.md

 Focus == pedagogical development

+Explain Why this come to attention
+Cite ETAS as raising question - now taking it further

 ??? aims/ objectives / intervention?

 ## Literature Review

+Survey other institutions audits

+Survey other subjects audits

 ### Conclusions from Literature Review

+lack of practical evidence in subject knowlge audits

+What are the research questions ...

+..?
+If you can't write a bubblesort algorithum with code, how can you teach it? .. it's a prerequestit.
+Other subjects do not seem to identify this practical requirement

 ## Research Methodology